juvu/DayTrade-SwingTrade/TradingTechniques.md

  - [ ] Clean chart, don't hold through individual resistance of >10M
  - [ ] First green day

-* Works around 60-65%, not as good as premarket
-* To stay at a position overnight, judge it's action based on how strong it's closing

-* Sizing
-	* Buy close to support if possible
-		* Use bottom of the consolidation as risk
-	* Sell half at the day's high as it may form a double top
-	* Add if it breaks out of the day's high
-			* Sell into strength(can use average gain from), or any sigh of resistance
-			* Sell if it breaks half of it's spike from day's high
-	* Use half of the most recent spike as risk if can not be sold into strength

 * Sell before 2:30 because people who are holding onto the stock on the day will be selling.